dymmond/esmerald/docs/en/docs/directives/directive-decorator.md

 # The `@directive` decorator

-Having [built-in directives](./directives.md) from Esmerald is great as it gives you a lot of niceties for your project but having **custom directives** is what really powers up your application and takes it to another level.
+Having [built-in directives](./directives.md) from Ravyn is great as it gives you a lot of niceties for your project but having **custom directives** is what really powers up your application and takes it to another level.

 But what if you want to use a modern client to declare directives?

-Esmerald uses [Sayer](https://sayer.dymmond.com) under the hood and now this allows to bring the `@directive` decorator to make your life easier.
+Ravyn uses [Sayer](https://sayer.dymmond.com) under the hood and now this allows to bring the `@directive` decorator to make your life easier.

 {!> ../../../docs_src/_shared/autodiscovery.md !}

 !!!
 Tip
-    As for Esmerald 3.8.3+, both [custom directives](./custom-directives.md) and `@directive` are supported.
+    As for Ravyn 3.8.3+, both [custom directives](./custom-directives.md) and `@directive` are supported.

 ## The `@directive`